!ROUVY works with 7 power zones. We would like to describe a little more in detail how it works!

 Z7 - Neuromuscular Power (NP)

-Very short, very high-intensity efforts (e.g., jumps, standing starts, short sprints) that generally place greater stress on musculoskeletal rather than metabolic systems.
+Very short, very high-intensity efforts (e.g., jumps, standing starts, short sprints) generally place greater stress on musculoskeletal rather than metabolic systems.
 Power useful as a guide, but only in reference to prior similar efforts, not TT pace.

 How does it work in ROUVY?